46 Best Breakfast Foods for Weight Loss

 Fat, 2 slices: 1 g

 Not all breads are carb bombs waiting to shatter your weight loss goals, and sprouted grain toast is the very best example of that.
 This nutrient-dense bread is loaded with folate-filled lentils, protein and good-for-you grains and seeds like barley and millet.
-To boost the flavor of her slices, Moore likes to top hers with smashed avocado and smoked salmon—two other foods that made this best breakfast food list!
+To boost the flavor of her slices, Moore likes to top hers with smashed avocado and smoked salmon—two other foods that made this list!
 “The healthy fats in the avocado and salmon nourish the heart while the fiber and protein help keep hunger at bay,” explains Moore.

 For more belly-trimming tricks, don’t miss these essential 33 Ways to Flatten Your Belly—Fast!